 South Carolina Tarpon Fishing / Megalops Atlanticus

 South Carolina Tarpon Fishing?!
-When people think of fishing for Tarpon they think the Florida Keys, Everglades or other exotic destinations.
+When people think of fishing for Tarpon they think the Florida Keys, Everglades or other destinations.
 Atlantic Tarpon have broad range.
 As far north as Virginia to the western Atlantic.
 Mature fish migrate north every Summer and take up residence along the South Carolina Coast.
 Pods of Tarpon can be seen swimming, rolling or feeding off the beaches, inlets, rivers and bays.
-Tarpon have a swim bladder which gives them the ability to gulp air when they surface and can give them extreme stamina during long battles or in oxygen deprived back bays.
-Pound for pound in strength and endurance the Tarpon is without a doubt the premier game fish!
-Explosive jumps and long burning runs are why so many dream about catching Tarpon.
-It’s no wonder people call them the Silver King.
+Tarpon have a swim bladder which gives them the ability to gulp air when they surface.
+This trait gives them extreme stamina during long battles especially in oxygen deprived back bays.
+Pound for pound the strength and endurance of the Tarpon is unparalleled.
+Explosive jumps and long burning runs are why so many dream about catching the Silver King!

 South Carolina Silver King